987839088534212

 In Ohio, hospitals must have committees that oversee nursing staff and implement policies.

-These committees make sure that nurses have the resources and training to provide high-quality care to patients.
+These committees make sure that nurses have the resources and training they need to provide the highest quality of care to their patients.

-Additionally, these committees monitor patient ratios and ensure that each hospital maintains a safe and appropriate staffing level.
+Additionally, these committees monitor the average nurse-to-patient ratios and ensure that each hospital maintains a safe and appropriate staffing level at all times.

 Oregon